iamkevinzhao/ce30_driver/tutorials/write_a_simple_server.md

 }
 ```

 When the scan of point cloud is ready, it is passed through `std::shared_ptr` to your receiver function.
 An elementary member of `PointCloud` is `points`, an vector of `Point`.
-Note that `PointCloud` and `Point` are both defined by `ce30_driver` other than by any other third-party library. `Point` contains `x`, `y` and `z`, the Cartesian coordinates of the point in meter.
+Note that `PointCloud` and `Point` are both defined by `ce30_driver` other than by any other third-party library. `Point` contains `x`, `y` and `z`, the Cartesian coordinates of the point in meters.
 Please refer to the [API documentation](../api_doc/html/index.html) for complete definitions of above-mentioned classes.